chauff/cse1500-web-transcripts/_lectures/js.md

 ### The `<script>` tag

 The placement of the `<script>` tag is an often discussed issue (1000+ upvotes for [this question on Stack Overflow alone](https://stackoverflow.com/questions/436411/where-should-i-put-script-tags-in-html-markup)).
-In this lecture, we follow the course book argument (page 98):
+In this lecture, we do the following:

-*"We place the `<script>` tags in the `<body>` element: the browser displays the page in a **top-down fashion**, **creating the DOM elements as it comes across them**.
-By placing the `<script>` tags at the end, the JavaScript files will be one of the last things the page loads.
-Because JavaScript files often take time to load, we do that last so that the user will get visual feedback from the other elements as fast as possible."*

-In other words, interactivity based on the DOM should only start **after** the DOM has been fully loaded; if you decide to place your script's elsewhere, `jQuery`'s [`document.ready`](http://learn.jquery.com/using-jquery-core/document-ready/) function is a useful utility.
+As the browser renders the page in a top-down fashion, with DOM elements created in the order they appear in the HTML document, we place the `<script>` tags right before the closing `<body>` tag.
+Thus, the DOM is already complete once the JavaScript is being executed.
+Interactivity based on the DOM should only start **after** the DOM has been fully loaded; if you decide to place your script's elsewhere, make use of the browser window's [load event](https://developer.mozilla.org/en-US/docs/Web/API/Window/load_event) which is fired once the DOM has loaded.

 ### ‼️ Activity

-Based on chapter 4 of the course book, you should be able to answer the following two questions.
+Based on the required readings, you should be able to answer the following two questions.

 Executing the JavaScript code snippet 👇 yields what output?